xmtp/xmtp-dot-org/vision/roadmap.md

 Teams will be able to read and send encrypted DMs and announcements using a shared team identity that resolves to their ENS domain or Lens profile.
 The account admin will be able to delegate access to and revoke access from individual team user accounts.

-Team identities will be capable of messaging any address.

 ### Compromise recovery

 Users will be able to recover their compromised XMTP identity by creating new private keys.